 Some types of bread are more nutritious than others, but how do people make a healthful choice?

 This article looks at some aspects of bread that may make one type of bread more or less healthful than another.

+Carbohydrates are the primary nutrient in bread.
 Carbohydrates provide the body with fuel.
-Bread mostly consists of carbohydrate.

-They cause blood sugar to spike soon after eating, and, because they lack fiber, the person will not feel full.
+Processed carbs also lack fiber.
+As a result, a person will not feel full after eating them.
 They will crave more food again soon after, especially when the blood sugar drops.

-The Whole Grains Council defines whole foods as follows:
+The Whole Grains Council define whole foods as follows:

 "Whole grains or foods made from them contain all the essential parts and naturally-occurring nutrients of the entire grain seed in their original proportions.
-If the grain has been processed (e.g., cracked, crushed, rolled, extruded or cooked), the food product should deliver the same rich balance of nutrients that are found in the original grain seed. [...]
-100 percent of the original kernel, all of the bran, germ, and endosperm, must be present to qualify as a whole grain."
+If the grain has been processed (e.g., cracked, crushed, rolled, extruded, or cooked), the food product should deliver the same rich balance of nutrients that are found in the original grain seed.
+This definition means that 100% of the original kernel — all of the bran, germ, and endosperm — must be present to qualify as a whole grain."

 The American Heart Association (AHA) note that whole grains are a good source of:

-The AHA recommend consuming at least 25 grams of fiber a day.
-At least half of the grains consumed should be whole grains.
+The AHA recommend consuming at least 25 grams (g) of fiber a day for a person on a 2,000-calorie a day diet.
+At least half of the grains a person consumes should be whole grains.